 No. It’s only offered as a hybrid course to ensure that students needing the general chemistry sequence get at least one semester in an actual lab setting.

 Do I need my own rocks for the online section of GEL 111?

 No. Only as an elective.

-Can I use the GIS 111 software on a Mac or with Windows 8?
+Can I use the GIS software on Windows 10?

 Can I use the GIS software on my netbook or tablet?